AldoRed/blockchain/README.md

 # blockchain

-A full course of Blockchain
+Notes course of Blockchain

+Made by the proffessor Luigi Telesca 2024 - Università di Trento